 I’m wrenched awake by a gut-churning headache.
+It might be the altitude.
 I’m in a tent somewhere in the mountains, long before dawn, far from home.
 I fumble around in my backpack for my ‘Vitamin I’ (Ibuprofen) and realize that I’m all out.
 Oh, shit.

 I force my agony-fogged brain to calculate.